Tales of a T-shirt: Questioning the global garment chain from a co-creative student perspective

 Authors

-Erik de Maaker, Institute of Cultural Anthropology and Development Sociology, Leiden University, The Netherlands; B. Ramila, Department of Costume Design and Fashion, Erode Arts and Science College, India; Maaike Feitsma, Fashion Research & Technology Group, Faculty of Digital Media and Creative Industries, Amsterdam University of Applied Sciences, The Netherlands; Mayke Groffen, Museum Rotterdam, The Netherlands; Ellen Haeser, Zadkine College, The Netherlands; Rachel Lee, Department of History, Form and Aesthetics, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands; M. Karthika, Department of Costume Design and Fashion, Erode Arts and Science College, India; Leonie Sterenborg, Department of Cultural Anthropology and Developmental Sociology, Faculty of Social and Behavioural Sciences, Leiden University, The Netherlands; Sanne van den Dungen, Raddis Cotton, India
+Erik de Maaker, Institute of Cultural Anthropology and Development Sociology, Leiden University, The Netherlands; B. Ramila, Department of Costume Design and Fashion, Erode Arts and Science College, India; Maaike Feitsma, Fashion Research & Technology Group, Faculty of Digital Media and Creative Industries, Amsterdam University of Applied Sciences, The Netherlands; Mayke Groffen, Museum Rotterdam, The Netherlands; Ellen Haeser, Zadkine College, The Netherlands; Rachel Lee, Department of Architecture, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands; M. Karthika, Department of Costume Design and Fashion, Erode Arts and Science College, India; Leonie Sterenborg, Department of Cultural Anthropology and Developmental Sociology, Faculty of Social and Behavioural Sciences, Leiden University, The Netherlands; Sanne van den Dungen, Raddis Cotton, India

 Keywords: Sustainable design, Value chains, Global inequality, Practice based knowledge